 COVID-19 Related Notice

 ORR is still running summer camps but with reduced group sizes and with certain COVID-19 protocols and procedures in place.
 Please contact us for more information about these.
-Our camps are being limited to 6 participants and many camps have been eliminated.
-To avoid car-pooling, there will also not be any river runs on the Friday of the Level 2 camps, but paddling will remain local.
-The table below shows the updated thinned out schedule.
-Please note all camps are now full but occasionally cancellations come up or we add another camp or spot to a camp.
-Please go to the registration link and select “waiting list” on the form to get on the notification list for cancellations.
+Our camps are being limited to 7 participants and many camps from previous years have been eliminated.
+To avoid car-pooling, there will also likely not be any river runs on the Friday of the Level 2 camps, but paddling will remain local.
+The table below shows the 2021 schedule.
+If you find that a camp is full, please go to the registration link and select “waiting list” on the form to get on the notification list for cancellations.

 The ORR offers a summer camp program that teaches the basics of whitewater kayaking skills in a fun, safe environment.
 The campers will get started on the calm flat water learning all the basic strokes before progressing to the moving water.
 Qualified kayak instructors will teach participants self rescues, ferries, eddy turns and the first steps of whitewater paddling running the rapids.
 Each camp is geared for a specific age range and skill level to ensure good group dynamics and similar skills progression.
 We also have a number of fun off-water activities planned.

 This is a Level 1 summer camp for participants ages 10-13.
 No previous paddling experience is required, however participants should be comfortable in the water and have some basic swimming skills.

 This is a Level 1 program for participants ages 12-16.
 No previous paddling experience is required, however participants should be comfortable in the water and have some basic swimming skills.